 This vine, also called Asiatic Bittersweet, spreads quickly and can overwhelm and strangle native shrubs and trees.
 It can be hand pulled, but extreme caution should be used as even small fragments of the roots can re-growth.
 All plants, roots and runners should be pulled and thrown away in a plastic bag.

 This plant is very beautiful but takes a terrible toll on our wetlands, killing all native plants and degrading wetland habitat.
 It provides no benefit to wildlife but outcompetes the plants that birds and water fowl need to survive.
+Note: A new beetle has been introduced locally that appear to help with purple loosestrife control.

 Video: Removing Garlic Mustard in Spring